hahow/common-chart/README.md

 ### `common.pod.template`

-The `common.pod.template` template accepts a list of three values:
+The `common.pod.template` template accepts a list of four values:

 - `$top`, the top context
 - `$pod`, a dictionary of values used in the container template
+- `$serviceAccount`, a dictionary of values used in the service account template
 - [optional] the template name of the overrides

 It creates a basic `PodTemplate` spec to be used within a `Deployment` or `CronJob`.
 It holds the following defaults: